microsoft/Nonprofits/VolunteerEngagement/.ai/instructions/bot-setup.md

 1. Confirm the target site and environment.
 2. Confirm bot licensing and admin permissions.
-3. Create or identify the Copilot Studio bot.
-4. Bind the bot to the target Power Pages site.
+3. The Copilot bot is auto-provisioned asynchronously after the site is deployed for the first time.
+The portal shows "Hold on, the agent is being set up." until provisioning completes.
+The bot is automatically bound to the site — no manual channel configuration is needed.
+Wait for provisioning to finish before proceeding.
-5. Sync site metadata into `Portal-EDM`.
+4. Sync site metadata: `npm run sync`.
-6. Deploy the SPA with `npm run deploy`.
-7. Run table permission role patching.
-8. Run bot role assignment patching.
+5. Run bot role assignment patching: `npm run permissions:patch-bot-roles`.
-9. Restart or refresh the Power Pages site if required.
+6. Restart the site: `npm run site:restart`.
-10. Validate bot visibility for anonymous and authenticated users according to expected roles.
+7. Validate bot visibility for anonymous and authenticated users according to expected roles.
-11. Validate option-set/choice display labels.
+8. Validate option-set/choice display labels.

 ## Validation checklist